Water softening: Template assisted crystallization

 Cold hard water passes through a tank containing tiny polymeric beads with surfaces that allow nucleation of tiny bubbles of carbon dioxide gas.
 The initial nucleation of the gas bubbles can occur due to depressurization of the hard water as it flows up a water well just like when the top comes off of a beer bottle.
 Once carbon dioxide leaves the liquid a chemical reaction immediately drives formation of calcium carbonate crystals on the surface of the bubbles.
 As crystals grow on these seeds they break off in the flow while still of microscopic size.
 If these tiny particles travel through a water heater, further exsolution of carbon dioxide occurs due to increased temperature and new crystal growth occurs on the particles, rather than on the water heater.
 Once calcite occurs in the water, new calcite will prefer to form on the old calcite due to the available bonds on the crystals and the proximity and number of calcite surfaces in the water.

 This process is either called template assisted crystallization (TAC) or nucleation assisted crystallization (NAC).
 The polymeric beads are polyphosphates ranging in size from 0.5 to 2.0 μm. and some have a ceramic coating.
-Testing at the University of Arizona and elsewhere has shown that TAC tanks are effective at the reduction of scale formation although slightly less effective than ion exchange or other chemical treatment.
+Testing at the University of Arizona found TAC to be the most effective at reducing scale formation, followed closely by ion exchange (see chart above).
 They are more effective than approaches that attempt to sequester ions through application of magnetic or electric fields.
-The advantages of TAC tanks include simplicity, low maintenance, lack of toxic effluent (like chlorine), and the availbility of calcium as a nutrient in drinking water.
+The advantages of TAC tanks include simplicity, low maintenance, lack of toxic effluent (like chlorine), and the availability of calcium as a nutrient in drinking water.
 The disadvantages include that the calcite crystals are not avoided or removed from the water such that areas where water evaporates will still show deposits.
 It is claimed by manufacturers that these deposits are easier to clean since the calcite forms on seed crystals instead of on the surfaces.